 The key events of the Global Energy Association in the framework of the second day of the 24th World Energy Congress were its own session, “Mission possible: the Global Energy Prize as a driver for sustainable energy for all” and presentation of the report “Energy Transition.
 Energy in a new technological cycle.”
 In addition, the leadership of the association met with the leadership of the World Energy Council, and association`s experts gave a number of interviews.

-Today, within the second day of the 24th World Energy Congress, the leadership of the Global Energy Association held talks with a delegation of the World Energy Council led by its Chairman Yongun David Kim.
+Today, within the second day of the 24th World Energy Congress, the top management of the Global Energy Association held talks with a delegation of the World Energy Council led by its Chairman Yongun David Kim.
 The parties recognized the importance of joining initiatives and the need for cooperation

 Achieving sustainable energy, designed to provide present and future generations with clean energy without harming the environment, is real, but its formation requires a decisive transformation of the global energy system, which implies the development of an appropriate technological base, the unified political will of different states and stable international cooperation.
 The ways to achieve a sustainable future along with challenges to overcome, were considered today by the participants of the session: ‘Mission possible: the Global Energy Prize as a driver for sustainable energy for all’ at the 24th World Energy Congress (Abu Dhabi, UAE).